grafana/grafana/docs/sources/features/datasources/influxdb.md

 ### Filter search

-To add a filter click the plus icon to the right of the `Measurements/Fields` button or a condition.
+To add a filter, click the plus icon to the right of the `Measurements/Fields` button or a condition.
 You can remove tag filters by clicking on the first select and choosing `--remove filter--`.

 ## Templating